DashClicks Blog

 Phase 2: Making Contact

 Once prospects are identified, the next step is to make contact.
 This is often the most challenging part, as it's the first impression a prospect will have of your company and its salespeople.
-Whether it's a phone call, email, or in-person visit, the key to this phase is to offer value and to engage the prospect in a meaningful way.
+Whether it's a phone call, email, or in-person visit, or an automated outreach by a virtual sales agent, the key to this phase is to offer value and engage the prospect in a meaningful way.
 Building a connection and establishing trust is paramount; without them, the sales cycle can quickly come to a halt.

 Phase 3: Qualifying the Prospect